whatbrownies/CambridgeFAQ/README.md

 - 💬-ma-general-chat - Used for general, every day chatter.
 This is where **majority** of chat exists
 - 🐀-ma-strix-corner - This is typically used for morning discussions for those who may or may not have won the random lottery to become a GPU customer.
 Also used as General 2
 - 📦-ma-stock-alerts -  STRICTLY used for notifying the Cambridge community of all known levels of stock for highly sought after products.
   - **_DO NOT HAVE CONVERSATIONS IN THIS CHAT.
 YOUR MESSAGE WILL BE DELETED.
-KEEP IT IN_** 💬-ma-general-chat
+KEEP IT IN OTHER CAMBRIDGE CHANNELS_**
 - 🍕-ma-food - Literally just food talk
 - 🖥-ma-hw-discussion - Mostly used for troubleshooting and/or discussion of hardware
 - 🏆-ma-dubs - Used for posting your wins.
 Photos are generally recommended

 # **Common Questions**
 #### 1️⃣ What are the store hours?
 How often are shuffles on these days?
-_**2021 Extended Holiday Hours**_
+**_2021 Extended Holiday Hours_**

+These hours are subject to change

 - Monday - Saturday from 9AM to 9PM EST
   - If there is a shuffle, shuffle begins at 8AM EST
   - Shuffles are completely random during the weekday.
 - Sunday 10AM to 7PM EST
-  - There has been no weekend shuffles to anyones knowledge, so go at your own risk
+  - There has only ever been 1 weekend shuffle since June 2021, so go at your own risk

-#### 2️⃣ When does Micro Center get new GPU/CPU Stock
+#### 2️⃣ When does Micro Center get new GPU/CPU stock
-- The following days are community known days to have the best chance of getting said items: Monday, Wednesday, Thursday, and most recently Friday. **DO NOT ASSOCIATE THESE DAYS FOR GUARENTEED STOCK**
-- Tuesdays and the weekends have been known to have a near 0% chance of getting any of the items. .
-- Trucks **NEVER** guarentee a GPU drop.
+- Trucks typically arrive on Mondays and Thursdays.
+Trucks **NEVER** guarantee a GPU drop.
 Lets get that straight

 #### 3️⃣ How much stock are on these trucks?
-- LET ME REITERATE: A GUARANTEED TRUCK DOES NOT MEAN GUARANTEED STOCK.
-It could be as little as 2 GPUs to a whole pallet full.
+- LET ME REITERATE: A TRUCK DOES NOT MEAN GUARANTEED STOCK.
+It could be as little as 0 GPUs to a whole pallet full.
 No one knows for sure.

 #### 4️⃣ Do they ever get mid day shipments?
-- Occasionally yes.
-Which days they actually arrive seems to still be a mystery but they tend to arrive 11am-noon-ish if at all.
+- Very random.
+Which days they actually arrive seems to still be a mystery but they tend to arrive 11AM EST to noon-ish if at all.

 #### 5️⃣ How often does Micro Center carry _**X**_ product?
 - No one knows for certain.
 At this point it is completely random
-- AMD GPUs are _generally_ available in the display boxes
+- AMD GPUs are _generally_ available in the display cases, available for purchase

 #### 6️⃣ Is MicroCenter scalping/upcharging for GPUs?
 - No. Prices are MSRP